SupremeAcquaintance/Lost-Found/README.md

 Create environment: python -m venv nlpenv
 Activate environment: nlpenv\Scripts\activate
-Install dependencies: pip install Sentence-transformers, Flask Start the server: python embedding_service.py. it will listen on the specified port
+Install dependencies: pip install Sentence-transformers, Flask Start the server: python embedding_service.py. it will listen on the specified port, which in this case is http://localhost:3000

 ## Frontend Setup
 In a new terminal, in project directory: Lost-Found Install dependencies: npm install, npm install @fortawesome, react-slick, etc Start the development server: npm start.
-This opens the React app (On http://localhost:3000).
+This opens the React app (On http://localhost:3001).

 ## Database
 Ensure SQL Server is running (locally or via a cloud service).
 The backend will connect using the config in cd src/backend/models/config.